 Our main foreign currency exposures give rise to market risk associated with exchange rate movements of the US dollar, our functional and reporting currency, against the Japanese Yen, the Euro and the NIS.
-To protect against reductions in value and against the volatility of future cash flows caused by changes in foreign exchange rates, we utilize forward transactions and currency cylinder options to minimize part of the impact of foreign currency fluctuations on our financial position and results of operations.
+To protect against reductions in value and against the volatility of future cash flows caused by changes in foreign exchange rates, we utilize forward transactions and currency options to minimize part of the impact of foreign currency fluctuations on our financial position and results of operations.
 Most of those agreements are designated to eliminate exposure changes in the Japanese Yen and the Euro vis-à-vis the US dollar.
-A cylinder option is a combination of a purchased call option and a written put option.
-The combination of these options limit our exposure to changes in the exchange rate of the US dollar against foreign currencies by placing a maximum and minimum effective exchange rate, and accordingly, the dollar amount to be paid for equipment purchases.
-The forward transactions limit our foreign exchange risk exposure by placing a predetermined effective exchange rate.
-During the nine months ended September 30, 2003, we had options in an aggregate amount of \$45 million, which resulted in this period in a \$2.3 million gain (mostly capitalized to property and equipment).
-As of September 30, 2003, we had no open transactions.
+During the nine months ended September 30, 2003, we had \$45 million options, which resulted in the nine months ended September 30, 2003, we had no open transactions.

 We are exposed to the risk of fluctuation in the NIS/dollar exchange rate with respect to our convertible debentures and the exercise price of our Options (Series 1), which are both denominated in NIS linked to the Consumer Price Index in Israel, or CPI.
 As of September 30, 2003, the outstanding principal amount of the convertible debentures was NIS 116.6 million (equivalent to \$26.3 million), and the exercise price of the Options (Series 1) was NIS 41.1 (equivalent to \$9.30).
 The dollar amount of our finance costs (interest and currency adjustments) related to the convertible debentures will be increased if the rate of inflation in Israel is not offset (or is offset on a lagging basis) by the devaluation of the NIS in relation to the dollar.
 In addition, the dollar amount of any repayment on account of the principal of the convertible debentures will be increased as well.
 On the other hand, if the devaluation of the NIS against the dollar is greater than the rate of inflation in Israel, the dollar amounts we shall raise on the date of exercising our Options (Series 1) will be decreased.
-From the date of the issuance of the convertible debentures and Options (Series 1) in January 2002 until September 2003, the CPI increased by 5.4% while the US dollar/NIS exchange rate decreased by 3.1%.
+From the date of the issuance of the convertible debentures and Options (Series 1) in January 2002 until September 30, 2003, the Israel consumer price index increased by 5.4% while the US dollar/NIS exchange rate decreased by 3.1%.